Every little bit of matcha powder is precious – & just a few tips go a long way when it comes to using matcha.

 DO store your matcha in an airtight container somewhere dark and cold – like in the fridge or freezer.

-By storing your matcha somewhere dark and cold, you will increase its shelf life and keep its quality and color intact.
+Wondering if matcha should be refrigerated?
+Often, people do opt to store their matcha in their fridge or freezer.
+By storing your matcha somewhere dark and cold like in your refrigerator, you will increase your matcha's shelf life and keep its quality and color intact.
 In addition, we recommend you store your matcha in the tin that it comes in, which when closed tight forms an airtight seal.
 That will protect it from being freezer burned… or tasting like dinner leftovers.

 Don’t have an airtight container on hand for whatever reason?
 If you’ll be consuming your matcha within the next few weeks you might be better off keeping it on your counter/in your pantry in a dark, shaded place that doesn’t get hit with direct sunlight.